When you turn on the tap for a drink of water, forests may have played a role in ensuring its supply and safety.

 When you donate to the National Forest Foundation’s Reforestation Program, you are restoring forests and enhancing the benefits trees provide to our nation’s waterways.
 Click here to donate today.

 This blog post is sponsored by NFF tree planting partner, Fortune Brands, a generous partner since 2018.
-Along with two of their companies, MasterBrand Cabinets and Fiberon Decking, Fortune Brands will help us plant 50,000 trees on our National Forests this year to support fresh air, clean water, and wildlife habitat.
+Along with two of their companies, MasterBrand Cabinets and Fiberon Decking, Fortune Brands helped us plant 50,000 trees on National Forests this to support fresh air, clean water, and wildlife habitat.